davey jackson Chapter

 Training new leaders Since 1977

-Our Chapter is a diverse group of women of all different ages and backgrounds.
-We share a common bond in that we each have one or more ancestors who provided civil, military or patriotic service during the American Revolutionary War.
+Davey Jackson Chapter is a diverse group of women of all different ages and backgrounds.
+They share a common bond in that they each have one or more ancestors who provided civil, military, or patriotic service during the American Revolution.

-Our members serve as volunteers in many community organizations which include veterans, schools, senior groups, hospitals, churches, scouts, the library, genealogy classes, and U.S. Naturalization Ceremonies for new citizens.
-We work to uphold the objectives of the DAR National Society to promote patriotism, preserve American history, and secure America’s future through better education.
-We have 61 members, 14 associate members, and many prospective members working on their applications.
+Members serve as volunteers in many community organizations, which include veterans, schools, senior groups, hospitals, churches, Scouts, the library, genealogy classes, and U.S. naturalization ceremonies for new citizens.
+They work to uphold the objectives of the DAR National Society to promote patriotism, preserve American history, and secure America’s future through better education.
+Davey Jackson Chapter has 61 members, 14 associate members, and many prospective members working on their applications.

 Jackson, Wyoming